trappaly/StressLess/frontend/public/help.md

 <!-- Section: Home -->
 # Getting Started
-Welcome to the app!
+Welcome to StressLess!
 Here's how you get started...

 # How Do I Create an Account?